TheTerror-coder/minishell/README.md

 # Project "Minishell - As beautiful as a shell"

 Summary:
-This project involves creating a simple shell in C, similar to a mini bash.
+This project involves creating a shell in C, similar to a mini bash.
 You will learn a lot about processes and file descriptors, while implementing core functionalities for an interactive shell.
 It’s a hands-on exercise in managing commands, redirections, pipes, and environment variables.

 Mandatory Part: